Your questions, our answers.

 Yes.
 When you book your appointment, the intake form requests the full legal names and email addresses of any additional people required to sign or witness the same document.
 Please identify the other signers or witnesses who will be signing and in which capacity (i.e. as a witness or a second signer).

-Is this process the same as in-person service?
+Is online commissioning the same as the in-person service?

 Yes.
-Either in-person, or online, the notary public is verifying your identity, confirming you are signing the document freely and without any duress, and is witnessing your signature.
-The difference is that you will only receive an electronic copy of your digitally notarized document when you use our online service.
+Either in-person, or online, the notary public will verify your identity, confirm you are signing your document freely and without duress, and is witness your signature.
+You’ll only receive electronic copies of digitally-commissioned documents when you use our online service, but you can opt in for our mailing service to receive physical copies.

 Is it legal to sign digitally (via electronic signature)?